Day One

 “Desk.
 Yes, Mr. Hergenrather.”
 A matter-of-fact female voice.
 “How may I…?”

 “Shut up and send a maintenance person to the loft.
-The new Director had a god-awful bout of explosive diarrhea in the washroom and there’s drizzling shit everywhere.”
+The new Director had a god-awful bout of explosive diarrhea in the washroom and there’s drizzling shit floor to ceiling.”

 The operator’s professional equanimity requires but a moment to reconcile itself to the Deputy Director’s colorful description.
 “Yes, sir.
 I’ll send a crew up right away.”